stateofkate/deepunit_npm/README.md

   // Specify the type/goal of testcases you want to cover.
 Examples are happy path, edgecase, 80% code coverage, detect bugs, etc.
   "testCaseGoal": "edge cases"

+  // f you have a monorepo and the directory of this project is not the root please list the directory path.
+Leave this blank otherwise
+  "monorepoDirectory": "repos/projectToTest"

   // Choose to use either OpenAIs models or open source models such as Mixtral or LLaMa "useOpenAi": false
 }